Azure/azure-ml-problem-sets/shrike-problems/shrike-problem-set.md

 4. Submit a multi-component pipeline where one component's output is the input of a subsequent component.
 5. Submit a multi-component pipeline which uses a subgraph.
 6. Submit a pipeline where a component is chosen based on a parameter value.
-7. Re-submit one of the previous pipelines but with a different component version.
-8. Add integration tests to ensure a pipeline does not break.
+7. Add integration tests to ensure a pipeline does not break.

 ### Logging